 “If you study business, it’s unimaginable that you do not encounter issues on China,” Yang says.
 “By integrating global thinking into the Bryant experience, our students are cultivating a global perspective which is a prerequisite to success.”

 Yang, the Charles J. Smiley Chair Professor, established the university’s Environmental Studies in China program in 2006.
-In addition to teaching courses in Bryant’s Master of Science in Global Environmental Sciences program, Yang is also a prominent researcher whose work includes studying how fossilized conifer needles have impacted global climate change.
+He is also a prominent researcher whose work includes studying how fossilized conifer needles have impacted global climate change.
 A dedicated mentor of young scientists, Yang and Caitlin Witkowski ’11 discussed their findings at the 2010 Geological Society of America conference in Denver.

 “Presenting your results and arguing your point of view are essential steps in doing research in our field,” Yang notes.
 “Our students also attack international challenges from a sustainable systems perspective, and develop intervention skills for dealing with environmental management problems.”